SemihDurmus/WebSite_Basic_Practices_HTML_CSS_JS/README.md

 # First_basic_portfolio_website
-My first portfolio, comprises basics of html-CSS-JS.
+My first portfolio, comprises basic practices of html-CSS-JS.

-The website is not responsive for now, can be reached through the link below:
+The website is static and not responsive, can be reached through the link below:

 https://semihdurmus1.netlify.com